 Mindfulness is a practice that utilises breathing exercises to create a sense of presence.
 It encourages people to feel in tune with their bodies, and be more aware of their feelings, emotions and bodily sensations.
 This can be achieved through using mindful breathing techniques, yoga or meditation, to name a few.

 The more present you are within yourself, the more you are aware of your emotions and feelings.
 Doing so may make you feel more able to address and manage your emotions.
 This in turn lower feelings of anxiety.
+Some people even take it a step further and practice hypnosis for relaxation, which can be an even more intense form of mindfulness and relaxation.

 Invest in some CBD